iw-tom/policies/ISO-27001/employeeandcontractorprivacynotice/readme.md

 # Employee and Contractor Privacy Notice

 ## What is the purpose of this document?
->Infinity Works is committed to protecting the privacy and security of your personal information.
+>Opus Works is committed to protecting the privacy and security of your personal information.
 >This privacy notice describes how we collect and use personal information about you during and after your working relationship with us, in accordance with the General Data Protection Regulation (GDPR).
 >It applies to all employees and contractors.

-Infinity Works is a “data controller”.
+Opus Works is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.